 This Handbook will be periodically updated to reflect the practical experiences of TNSPs in applying the RIT-T to non-ISP projects, as well as ongoing regulatory reform.
-In particular, the anticipated update in the AER's RIT-T Application Guidelines on the approach to calculating the benefits of greenhouse gas emission reductions in the RIT-T assessment (expected by 31 December 2024) may require a future updating of this Handbook.

-1 See NER clause 5.16.4 and section 4 of: AER, Regulatory Investment Test for Transmission Application Guidelines, October 2023 - referred to throughout this Handbook as 'the AER RIT-T Guidelines'.
+1 See NER clause 5.16.4 and section 4 of: AER, Regulatory Investment Test for Transmission Application Guidelines, November 2024 - referred to throughout this Handbook as 'the AER RIT-T Guidelines'.

-2 At the time of updating this Handbook, the latest versions of these documents were: NER version 203; AER, Regulatory investment test for transmission, Version 2, August 2020, and AER, Regulatory Investment Test for Transmission Application Guidelines, Version 5, October 2023.
+2 At the time of updating this Handbook, the latest versions of these documents were: NER version 228; AER, Regulatory investment test for transmission, Version 3, November 2024, and AER, Regulatory Investment Test for Transmission Application Guidelines, Version 6, November 2024.

-3 AER, Cost benefit analysis guidelines, Version 2, October 2023.
+3 AER, Cost benefit analysis guidelines, Version 3, November 2024.